radams15/CircuitTesterDocs/Analysis/chap-4/analysis.md

 ### What I Like:

 - GUI program, not CLI.

 - Drag & drop of components onto a canvas.

 - Can import/export circuits.

 - Can simulate circuits.

 - Uses SPICE circuit format.

-## What I Dislike:
+### What I Dislike:

 - Massively complicated - menus inside menus with buried functionality.

 - Unsuitable for students - many components irrelevant to the GCSE.

 - Dated, rarely updated (last updated 2017), uses old tools (QT4)

+### What I Will Take Forward:

+- GUI program.

+- Drag & drop components.

+- Circuit import/export.

+- Circuit simulation ability.

 QUCS is a nice GUI program that can simulate circuits, although